Ankr-network/ankr-docs/docs/Earn/liquid-staking/bnb/bnb-liquid-staking-mechanics.md

 * Minimum value to unstake — 1 BNB.

-* Maximum value to stake — up to the initial stake+accumulated rewards.
+* Maximum value to unstake — up to the initial stake+accumulated rewards for aBNBb; up to the initial stake for aBNBc.

 * Release time — 7-15 days.

 ## Fees

-When staking, the user pays the relayer fee — 0.02 BNB.
+When staking, the user pays the relayer fee — 0.002 BNB.

 When unstaking, the user pays nothing, while Ankr pays: